zokradonh/kopano-docker/README.md

 ### Need to adjust any values after the initial run of `setup.sh`?

 If you want to modify some of the values from the `setup.sh` run you can simply edit `.env` in your favourite editor.
 Repeated runs of `setup.sh` will neither modify `docker-compose.yml` nor `.env`.
-In that file you will also find some given defaults like ldap query filters and the local ports for the Caddy reverse proxy.
+In that file you will also find some given defaults like ldap query filters and the local ports for the reverse proxy.

 ### How to use a newer version than the one available from the Docker Hub?